Warbo/chriswarbo-net/blog/2024-03-17-sk_logic_in_egglog_2.md

 exit 1
 ```

-This follows on from [part 1 of my experiments with SK logic in
+This is a spiritual follow-on from [part 1 of my experiments with SK logic in
-egglog](/blog/2024-02-25-sk_logic_in_egglog_1.html), but is self-contained
+egglog](/blog/2024-02-25-sk_logic_in_egglog_1.html): that post serves as the
-(although that gives *motivation* for this post).
-This is the result of a
+*motivation* for this one, but the content here is somewhat standalone.
+It's the
-rabbit hole I entered, after getting results that were so unexpected and
+result of a rabbit hole I entered, after getting results that were so unexpected
-confusing that it made me question some of the assumptions I'd been making in
+and confusing that it made me question some of the assumptions I'd been making
-those experiments.
+in those experiments.

 I was modelling a small programming language called
 [SK (combinatory) logic](https://doisinkidney.com/posts/2020-10-17-ski.html);